Est. 1985

 8 day tour

-Provence: this beautiful area of the south of France conjures up images of pretty villages and sun-kissed vineyards.
-On this tour, we explore western Provence, including visits to the remarkable Pont du Gard Roman aqueduct.
-Gaze at the amazing structure and walk across it for some fantastic photos.
-It also has many historic towns such as Avignon, the former ‘City of the Popes’.
-Nearby is Arles, with its famous sites such as the Constantine Baths and Les Alyscamps – originally a large Roman cemetery, and the Camargue.
-This flat, marshy region is home to hundreds of species of birds, from grey herons and pink flamingos.
-Perhaps see the world-famous white horses!
+Provence is a beautiful area of the south of France conjuring up images of pretty villages and sun-kissed vineyards.
+It has also been the inspiration for many great painters, writers, poets and musicians over the ages, making it a very popular destination.
+On this tour, explore western Provence, including a visit to the amazing and remarkable Pont du Gard Roman aqueduct.
+The region also boasts many historic towns including Avignon, the former ‘City of the Popes’ and Arles, with its famous sites such as the Constantine Baths and Les Alyscamps – originally a large Roman cemetery.
+Not forgetting the Camargue which is home to hundreds of species of birds including grey herons and pink flamingos and also renowned for the world-famous white horses!

 Dates